smirarab/iplant-agave-sdk/docs/iplant-first-app-job.md

 ```sh
 jobs-output --download --path samtools-sort-01.ipcexe 0001397239178196-5056a550b8-0001-007
 ```
-* You can get more detailed outputs from any of the foundation-cli commands by adding -v to your command line to output the JSON response, and/or by adding -V which will print STDERR to your screen.
+* You can get more detailed outputs from any of the Agave CLI commands by adding -v to your command line to output the JSON response, and/or by adding -V which will print STDERR to your screen.

 [Back to READ ME](../README.md) | [Next: Sharing your Agave app with others](iplant-share-app.md)